 For some time now I felt a bit guilty about my views on Aquila.
-You see, I really have never got on well with their standard Nylgut strings.
+You see, I really have never got on well with their standard Nylgut strings on this musical instrument.
 I just never liked the tone or feel, but still, recognised what a great company they are.
 I was therefore very interested to see their new launch of a brand new product, only very recently available in uke stores.
 Their 'Lava' brand of new Nylguts.

 |Aquila Lava Ukulele Strings|